CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 62 (0x3e) for GCN 1.0/1.1; 190 (0xbe) GCN 1.2
 Syntax: DS_APPEND VDST [OFFSET:OFFSET]
-Description: Append entry to buffer.
+Description: Append entries to buffer.
 This instruction increments 32-bit value in LDS/GDS at address OFFSET&~3 by number of the active threads, and store previous value from LDS/GDS at this same address into VDST.
 Operation: